bcohn13/Get-out-of-jail-free/README.md

 # [Developer Manual]()

-Your Developer Manual covers:
+How to install application and all dependencies:
+    Clone the repository and install npm and fetch via the terminal.

-How to install your application and all dependencies How to run your application on a server
+How to run your application on a server:
+    Type 'npm start' in the terminal and visit 'localhost:3000' in the browser.

-How to run any tests you have written for your software The API for your server application - all GET, POST, PUT, etc endpoints, and what they each do A clear set of expectations around known bugs and a road-map for future development.
+The API for your server application - all GET, POST, PUT, etc endpoints, and what they each do
+    The API for our server comes from the Montgomery County public database.
+Using a GET request to retrieve the data from the API, POST to send the data, and PUT to update the resource.

+A clear set of expectations around known bugs and a road-map for future development.
+    In the future, we want to read more entries from the dataset in order to have a more accurate representation of the risk of crimes on the map.
+We also want to add a search feature on the map page that will allow users to input the types of crimes to display.